 The procedure is performed in an operating room using a local anesthetic.
 The procedure involves:

-- An implant, most commonly a 1/2 inch silicone tube, is inserted into the eye's front (anterior) chamber.
+- An implant, most commonly a small silicone tube, is inserted into the eye's front (anterior) chamber.

 - The tube drains the fluid onto a tiny plate that is sewn to the side of the eye.

-- Fluid collects on the plate and then is absorbed by the tissues in the eye.
+- Fluid collects on the plate and then is absorbed by the tissues around the eye.

 - The patient wears an eye patch and shield until the first post-operative visit.
 Healing time takes about 6 - 8 weeks.